firefrei/docker-snapcast/README.md

 Meta:
 - `META_CONFIG_ENABLED`: Enable the generation of a Snapcast `source` for meta stream mix in the snapserver configuration file on container startup.
 Set to `1` to enable, defaults to `0`.
 - `META_SOURCE_NAME`: Source name of Spotify in Snapcast.
 Defaults to `Mix`.
 - `META_SOURCES`: (required) List of sources to include in the mix.
 Source #1 has the highest priority.
 Defaults to empty string.
+Format example: `Airplay/Spotify/Pipe`.
 - `META_EXTRA_ARGS`: (advanced) Add additional arguments to `source` configuration.
 Format: `&key=value`.

 Custom: